How to Prevent Burnout: Signs, Science, and Strategies

 Know how many productive hours you can realistically sustain each day and do not plan beyond that number.
 For most knowledge workers, this is four to six hours of focused work.
 The remaining hours are for meetings, administration, breaks, and transition time.

 This means saying no to tasks that push you beyond capacity.
 It means negotiating deadlines rather than accepting every request.
 It means prioritizing ruthlessly and accepting that some tasks will not get done.
+Use a capacity calculator to establish your realistic daily throughput and plan against it.

 Build Recovery Into Your Schedule